-Certain of the Forward-Looking Statements relating to the recreational and medical cannabis industry contained within this MD&A are based on third-party information from publicly available government sources, market research and industry analysis.
+Certain of the Forward-Looking Statements contained within this MD&A are based on third-party information from publicly available government sources, market research and industry analysis.
 While the Company is not aware of any misstatement regarding any industry or government data presented herein, we have not independently verified any such third-party information.

-The recreational and medical cannabis industry involves risks and uncertainties that may change based on various factors.
 The Company's Forward-Looking Statements are expressly qualified in their entirety by this cautionary statement.
 In particular, but without limiting the foregoing, disclosure in this MD&A under the heading "Business Overview", as well as statements regarding the Company's objectives, plans, goals, future operating results, and economic performance may make reference to or involve Forward-Looking Statements.
 See the discussion under the heading "Risks and Uncertainties" for further details.